-Rainstorm events occurred on 27th May and 10th June 2007 with rainfall was ranging from 50-100 mm during the reporting month.
-Ad hoc site audit was carried out and silty runoff was observed at all streams, fresh water inland marsh and marine water.
-Additional water sampling due to the heavy rainstorm was carried out on 28th May and 10th June 2007.
-As water samples were taken on the next day after the rainstorm (28th May 2007), exceedances on turbidity and suspended solids were mainly at downstream fresh water monitoring locations.
-For water samples were taken on 10th June 2007 which indicated that limit level exceedances on suspended solids (ranged from 74 mg/L to 1,400 mg/L) and turbidity (ranged from 69.6 NTU to 1,000 NTU) at fresh water monitoring stations, in particular, Streams B and C. For marine monitoring stations, high concentrations of suspended solids were also recorded at outlet of fresh water inland marsh (16.5 mg/L) while the suspended solids concentrations at control monitoring station (M\A) was 1.7 mg/L only.
-Rainstorm events occurred on 28 and 29 June 2007 would be reporting in the next reporting month.
+The construction of the closed low flow drainage for the East Course is in progress and mostly completed.
+Rainstorm events occurred on 28th and 29th June 2007 with rainfall intensity ranging from 50-70 mm during the reporting month.
+Silty runoff was observed at all streams, fresh water inland marsh and marine water during water quality sampling.
+Additional water sampling due to the heavy rainstorm was carried out on 28th June 2007.
+The water quality indicated that limit level exceedances on suspended solids (ranged from 170 mg/L to 314 mg/L) and turbidity (ranged from 202 NTU to 332 NTU) at fresh water monitoring stations, in particular, Streams B and C. For marine monitoring stations, high concentrations of suspended solids were also recorded at outlet of fresh water inland marsh (14 mg/L) while the suspended solids concentrations at control monitoring station (M_A) was 9.5 mg/L only.

-Regarding the high exceedances of suspended solids and turbidity recorded, the temporary drainage installed on site was considered insufficient and ineffective.
-ET and the Engineer repeatedly reminded the Contractor to prevent silty/nutrient/pesticides runoff to the streams and marine water.
+Regarding the high exceedances of suspended solids and turbidity recorded, the temporary drainage installed on site was considered insufficient and ineffective since wet season ET and the Engineer repeatedly reminded the Contractor to prevent silty/nutrient/pesticides runoff to the streams and marine water.
 The Contractor was reminded to critically review and revise the TDMP according to the actual site progress, install sufficient temporary drains and provide sufficient desilting facilities in order to prevent/divert/collect the silty runoff and discharge to marine/streams according to the discharge licence and Water Quality Objectives (WQO) of Port Shelter.